vinkolar/covid19/README.md

 * UK death rate climbs from around 2.7% to 5%
 * US death rate holds steady at 1.5%

-Disclaimer: These are purely observations from the graph.
-I take no responsibility for correctness.
+Disclaimer: These are purely observations from the data provided.
+I take no responsibility for correctness or implications.
 Links for data and code is available in this repository to cross-check